-These jumper cables are nearly identical to their more expensive counterpart already listed, except that instead of the one gauge wire, they use two gauge and they’re 10ft shorter.
-The cables still have an 800 Amp rating, will remain flexible in all but the most harshest of winters, and feature super strong clamps that will never form a weak connection.
+These jumper cables are nearly identical to their more expensive counterpart already listed.
+Except that instead of the one gauge wire, they use two gauges and they’re 10 ft. shorter.
+The cables still have an 800 Amp rating.
+They will remain flexible in all but the harshest of winters and feature super strong clamps that will never form a weak connection.

 The Energizer 2-Gauge cables don’t come with the Quick Connect system.
 They have clamps at either end, but that’s really only a useful feature if you’re running a breakdown service.

-These heavy-duty jumper leads would be my choice for everyday / semi professional use.
+These heavy-duty jumper leads would be my choice for every day or semi-professional use.

-Again, this price point makes the quality of these cables an excellent choice for throwing in the trunk and hoping that you don’t need them, but safe in the knowledge that if you do, they’ll work exactly as you need them to.
+This price point makes the quality of these cables an excellent choice for throwing in the trunk and hoping that you don’t need them, but safe in the knowledge that if you do.
+They’ll work exactly as you need them to.

-The Iron Forge Tools jumper cables use a 4 Gauge copper coated aluminum wire that’s rated at 400 Amps, and being 20ft in length, you shouldn’t really have any access problems.
-Better still, the clamps are well designed and have a strong spring mechanism – these will always give a great performance.
+The Iron Forge Tools jumper cables use a 4 Gauge copper-coated aluminum wire that’s rated at 400 Amps and are 20 ft. in length.
+You shouldn’t really have any access problems.
+Better still, the clamps are well designed and have a strong spring mechanism.
+These will always give a great performance.

 Definitely my choice for the cheap jumper cables.

-These jumper cables from Performance Tool sit in the mid-range of pricing, and while they don’t seem to offer that much more than the Iron Forge Tools cables, they do the job well.
+These jumper cables from Performance Tool sit in the mid-range of pricing.
+While they don’t seem to offer that much more than the Iron Forge Tools cables, they do the job well.

-As with all the other cables here, they’re copper coated aluminum, using a 4 Gauge wire which has been rated at 500 Amps continuous, with a peak load of 600 Amps – more than enough for all but the biggest of motors.
+As with all the other cables here, they’re copper-coated aluminum.
+They use a 4 Gauge wire which has been rated at 500 Amps continuous, with a peak load of 600 Amps.
+That’s more than enough for all but the biggest of motors.

-The clamps use a strong spring to ensure proper connectivity, and the cables have a thick PVC coating to avoid damage.
-For some, the PVC is less attractive than traditional rubber, but even so, they remain flexible in harsh climates – the coating shouldn’t crack or retain kinks.
+The clamps use a strong spring to ensure proper connectivity.
+The cables have a thick PVC coating to avoid damage.
+For some, the PVC is less attractive than traditional rubber, but even so, they remain flexible in harsh climates.
+The coating shouldn’t crack or retain kinks.

-20ft in length should give you all you need, although trying to jump a car from behind it is almost impossible unless it’s a small compact.
+20 ft. in length should give you all you need.
+However, trying to jump a car from behind is almost impossible unless it’s a small compact.